 Internet Memes; Social Media; Personalisation; Online Cultural Production; Media Theory; Cultural Studies; Philosophies of Technology; Contemporary Art; Aesthetics; Modern and Contemporary Literature.

-I am interested in how cultural production is informed by technology.
-I use art, literature and media – high- and low-brow – to think through theory.
+I am interested in how cultural production is informed by technology and by media.
+I use art, literature and media–both high- and low-brow–to think through theory.
 I also use theory to try to get a handle on contemporary culture.

 “Literature after Language’s Algorithmic Normalisation: Spam, Code, and the Digitality of Print in Blood Rites of the Bourgeoisie”.
 Scan: Journal of Media Arts Culture Vol. 10, No. 2, (2013)

 Scott Wark, “0-9 Reasons Excess Will Change the Way You Think About Everything!”, Excessive Research: A Peer Reviewed Newspaper Vol. 5 No. 1 (2016): 13-14.
 Part of Transmediale: Conversation Piece, Haus der Kulturen der Welt, Berlin (5 Feb., 2016)